close up photo of monitor

 1. Global Sentiment Driver

 The S&P 500 often sets the tone for trading across Asia and Europe.
-A strong session on Wall Street can trigger a positive open in India, while a sell-off usually dampens sentiment across risk assets.
+A strong session on Wall Street can trigger a positive open in Asia, while a sell-off usually dampens sentiment across risk assets.

 2. Sector Correlation